STARS4ALL/tessdb-server/README.md

 In special, the database file name and location is specified in this file.
 Some of the properities marked in this file are marked as *reloadable property*.
 This means that this value can be changed and the process reloads its new value on the fly.

-## Sunrise / Sunset filtering (obsolete)
-It is recommended to activate the sunrise/sunset filter to reject TESS readings coming in daytime and avoid unnecessary grouth in the database.
-Each location has a latitude (degrees), longitude (degrees) and elevation (meters) which can be neglected is this filter is not used.

-Activating this filter have the following conecuences:
-1. Once a day, at arount 00:00 UTC, all locations will have their sunrise and sunset time computed, according to the local horizon defined (configurable).
-2. Instruments assigned to locations found to be in daytime will have their readings rejected.
-3. ***New***: ***Instruments assigned to locations with `NULL` or `Unknown` longitude, latitude or elvation will have their readings accepted anyway***.
-The only way to enable or disable writting to the database is by using the *tess utility*.

-## Sunrise / Sunset filtering (new)
+## Sunrise / Sunset filtering

-A configurable window (7 default) of sampled is stored in the server for each photometer.
+A configurable window (7 samples by default) is stored in the server for each photometer.
-A filter process analyzes the middle sample in this window, if it finds all saturated values (magnitude=0) around this middle sample (past and future), this sample is discarded, other¡wise it is elegible to be written to the database.
+A filter process analyzes the middle sample in this window, if it finds all saturated values (magnitude=0) around this middle sample (past and future), this sample is discarded, otherwise it is elegible to be written to the database.

-*Positive*: This filtering does not need to kenow where the phoytometer is placed.
+*Positive*: This filtering does not need to know the position where the photometer is placed.
 *Negative*: There is a time lag (Window size/2) between receiving the sample and storing it.
 Furthermore, if the server crashes or is abruptly stopped, the so-called "future samples" are lost.